Hong Kong 12: Aftermath

 The eight activists of age were returned to Hong Kong police on March 22 and charged by local courts.
 It was announced on March 24 that security law charges had been laid against Andy Li.
 The Apple Daily reported on March 28 that according to its sources, Li had been transferred to solitary confinement at a psychiatric hospital.
 On March 30, a lawyer representing Li appeared in West Kowloon Magistrates' Courts, with Li absent as he was still in quarantine isolation.
 An associate of the lawyer confirmed that they had met Li, but did not disclose information on Li's whereabouts.
 The family asserted that they had no knowledge of the lawyer.

 On April 5, 2021, after completing a two-week quarantine period in relation to the COVID-19 pandemic, five of the activists who had been handed back by mainland authorities appeared in a court in Sha Tin over local charges in relation to the 2019–2020 Hong Kong protests.
 They did not apply for bail and were to appear again in court the following month.

 On September 2, 2021, eight of the activists, including the two who had been transferred to Hong Kong on December, appeared in court on charges of trying to pervert the course of justice.
 It was reported that one of them intended to plead guilty.
 Six of them pleaded guilty in relation to the same charge in July 2022.

-After completing her two-year jail term in mainland China, Quinn Moon returned to Hong Kong in August 2022; that same month, she was charged by Hong Kong authorities with perverting the course of justice through her escape attempt, and with possession of dangerous drugs, as 2.98 grams of cannabis had been found in her possession on January 14, 2020.
+After completing her two-year jail term in mainland China, Quinn Moon returned to Hong Kong on August 22, 2022; that same month, she was charged by Hong Kong authorities with perverting the course of justice through her escape attempt, and with possession of dangerous drugs, as 2.98 grams of cannabis had been found in her possession on January 14, 2020.
+She told the court in June 2023 that she would plead guilty to charges of making explosives, possessing explosives and perverting the course of justice.
+Tang Kai-yin returned to Hong Kong on August 22, 2023 after completing a three-year jail sentence, where he was handed over to local police.
+As part of a plea deal with the prosecution, on January 22, 2024 Tang pleaded guilty to possessing "anything with intent to destroy or damage property", specifically material to make petrol bombs with four others in September 2019, after having originally been charged with conspiracy to commit arson with intent to endanger life.
+Citing case details unveiled in court, local media reported that the explosives had been intended to attack a procession on October 1.
+In April 2024, Tang Kai-yin, who upon his return to Hong Kong had pleaded guilty to the charges of possessing materials that could be used to make petrol bombs and perverting the course of justice, was jailed for three years and 10 months.